<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 It is no secret that noise plays a factor in day-to-day industrial manufacturing.
 Unfortunately, it is also one of the most pervasive occupational health problems within the industry too.

-Exposure to elevated levels of noise can cause permanent hearing loss and other harmful health effects.
-The extent of damage depends on the intensity of the noise and how long a worker has been exposed to it.
+Exposure to elevated levels of noise exceeding OSHA noise exposur standards can cause permanent hearing loss and other harmful health effects.
+The extent of damage depends on noise intensity and how long a worker has been exposed—making OSHA ear protection guidelines vital for all facilities.

 Occupational hearing loss affects 1 in 4 workers each year and is the third most common work-related illness.
 According to the Center of Disease Control (CDC):